craigshoemaker/functions-custom-handlers/readme.md

 The easiest way to experiment with this app is to use [Visual Studio Code](https://code.visualstudio.com) with the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.

 Launch a debug session and then open the *routes.http* file.
 Click on a **Send Request** link to issue requests to the development server with the associated payloads.

+> Note: This demo is a work-in-progress for some upcoming features in Azure Functions.
+The repo is public to foster collaboration, but is not meant for use in any environment at the moment.